Linking a dataset of real historical persons¶

 Your model is not yet fully trained.
 Missing estimates for:

-- first_name (no m values are trained).
+- first_name (some u values are not trained, no m values are trained).

-- surname (no m values are trained).
+- surname (some u values are not trained, no m values are trained).

 training_blocking_rule = "l.dob = r.dob"

-training_session_dob = linker.estimate_parameters_using_expectation_maximisation(training_blocking_rule)
+training_session_dob = linker.training.estimate_parameters_using_expectation_maximisation(

 ----- Starting EM training session -----